 The transistor BC547 is introduced to limit the current across the TIP122 so that during the adjustment process when the pots are being tweaked the TIP122 is never allowed to cross the breakdown point, thus the BC547 safeguards the TIP122 from excessive current and makes the procedure safe and foolproof for the user.

 The output voltage or the boost voltage is monitored across C for a maximum optimal response during the entire testing process.

-Initially, the PWM pot is set to produce the narrowest possible PWM at pin#3, and the frequency is adjusted to about 20kHz.
+- Initially, set the PWM pot to produce the narrowest possible PWM at pin#3, and the frequency is adjusted to about 20kHz.

-Next, the PWM pot is gradually adjusted and monitored as long as the voltage across C is rising.
-The moment the voltage is seen dropping, the adjustment is returned to the position which yielded the highest possible voltage on the pot, and this position is fixed as the optimal point for the selected inductor.
+- Next, gradually adjust the PWM pot and monitor as long as the voltage across C continues to rise.
+The moment you find this voltage dropping, restore the adjustment to the previous position which yielded the highest possible voltage on the pot, and fix this pot/preset position as the optimal point for the selected inductor.

-After this, the frequency pot is similarly tweaked for further optimizing the voltage level across C, and set at the most effective frequency point, for the selected inductor.
+- After this, tweak the frequency pot similarly for further optimization of the voltage level across C, and set it to achieve the most effective frequency point, for the selected inductor.

-For acquiring the duty cycle one could possibly check the PWM pot resistance ratio, which would be directly proportional to the mark space ratio of the pin#3 output duty cycle.
+- For determining the duty cycle one could possibly check the PWM pot resistance ratio, which would be directly proportional to the mark space ratio of the pin#3 output duty cycle.

 Your inductor parameters are now determined and could be used for any boost converter for the best optimal response.